Foreign aid to Nepal: Background

+During Nepal's sixth Five Year Plan, the Nepali government began more actively encouraging foreign investment.
+The Foreign Investment and Technology Transfer Act of 1992 formalized these reforms.

 Sources of foreign aid were numerous.
 Eleven UN agencies, seven multilateral lending agencies (such as the World Bank), and eight private agencies (for example, the Ford Foundation) had participated in aid programs.
 At least seventeen countries offered bilateral assistance.
 Under the auspices of World Bank, the Nepal Aid Group was created in 1976.
 By 1987 sixteen countries and six international agencies participated in the group.
 The level of commitment from the Nepal Aid Group had increased from Rs1.5 billion in 1976-77 to Rs5.6 billion in 1987-88.
 The bulk of foreign aid contributions after 1976 came from this group.

 Most economic development projects were funded with external assistance on concessional terms.
 In the mid- to late 1980s, recorded aid disbursements averaged more than US$200 million annually—about 7 percent of GDP.
 More than 70 percent of the aid was in the form of grants; the remainder was in the form of concessional loans.
 A high percentage of technical assistance and direct aid payments were not documented.
 Much of the aid granted was underused.

 By 1991, Nepal was receiving external assistance in the form of project aid, commodity aid, technical assistance, and program aid.
 Project aid funded irrigation programs, hydroelectric plants, and roads.
 Commodity assistance targets included fertilizers, improved seeds, and construction materials provided by donor aid agencies.
 Technical assistance covered services of experts to advise the government in training indigenous personnel to perform research in technological fields and resulted in the development of skilled labor.
 Program aid supported various projects, in particular the agricultural and health fields.

 Dependence on foreign aid was increasing.
 Between 1984 and 1987, foreign aid as a percentage of GNP increased from under 8 percent to almost 13 percent.
 Debt service as a percentage of GDP increased from less than 0.1 percent in 1974-75 to almost 1 percent in 1987-88.
 Outstanding debt in this period increased from Rs346 million to almost Rs21 billion.